 Tax exemptions granted to charitable activities make government the judge of what may be considered a charitable activity.
 Such exemptions encourage these activities and not others.
 With one exception, tax exemptions must stop.
 Tax exemptions are not responsible for the continued existence of charitable activities, but they are responsible for many other consequences.
 The one expense that must be taken into account through a tax credit or exemption is the age-old expense of bringing up children.
 Otherwise, it is better to maximize the income of earners rather than to create selective incentives.
 The government must not be allowed to be an orchestrator of social conditioning.

-Net income is defined as the earning which remain after subtracting the necessary expenses of causing those earnings.
+Net income is defined as the earnings which remain after subtracting the necessary expenses of causing those earnings.
 The one other expense that must be subtracted is the expense of caring for one's children.

 It is the adult individual who must be taxed and not the family as a whole.
 This practice eliminates any possible penalty for being married, as well as any tax advantage or disadvantage for being a member of any particular family structure or group.